did-app/www/_articles/the-three-factors-of-authentication.md

 ---
 layout: article
 title: "The Three Factors of Authentication"
-abstract: "All methods of authentication, belong to one of three types; what you know, what you have, and what your are."
+abstract: "All methods of authentication belong to one of three types; what you know, what you have, and what you are."
 share_image: /assets/images/key-business-concept-with-flat-design/cropped.jpg
 sitemap:
   lastmod: 2020-03-124